-ORBITA (Objective Randomised Blinded Investigation With Optimal Medical Therapy of Angioplasty in Stable Angina) was a randomized clinical trial of approximately 200 patients in which half the patients received stents and half received a placebo procedure.
-Its summary finding was that stenting did not "increase exercise time by more than the effect of a placebo procedure" with the mean difference in this primary outcome between treatment and control groups reported as 16.6 sec (95% confidence interval, -8.9 to +42.0 sec) and a p-value of 0.20.
+The summary finding from the study was that stenting did not "increase exercise time by more than the effect of a placebo procedure" with the mean difference in this primary outcome between treatment and control groups reported as 16.6 seconds with a standard error of 9.8 (95% confidence interval, -8.9 to +42.0 s) and a p-value of 0.20.
 In the New York Times, Kolata (2017) reported the finding as "unbelievable," remarking that it "stunned leading cardiologists by countering decades of clinical experience."
-Indeed, one of us (BKN) was quoted as being humbled by the finding as many had expected a positive result.
+Indeed, one of us (BKN) was quoted as being humbled by the finding, as many cardiologists had expected a positive result.
 On the other hand, Kolata noted, "there have long been questions about [stents'] effectiveness."
 At the very least, the willingness of doctors and patients to participate in a controlled trial with a placebo procedure suggests some degree of existing skepticism and clinical equipoise.

-ORBITA was a landmark trial due to its innovative use of a placebo procedure.
-However, substantial questions remain even after ORBITA regarding the role of stenting in stable angina.
+ORBITA was a landmark trial due to its innovative use of blinding for a surgical procedure.
+However, substantial questions remain regarding the role of stenting in stable angina.
 It is a well-known statistical fallacy to take a result that is not statistically significant and report it as zero, as was essentially done here based on the p-value of 0.20 for the primary outcome.
-Had this comparison happened to produce a p-value of 0.04, would the headline have been, "'Believable': Heart Stents Indeed Ease Chest Pain"?
+Had this comparison happened to produce a p-value of 0.04, would the headline have been, "Confirmed: Heart Stents Indeed Ease Chest Pain"?
+A lot of certainty seems to be hanging on a small bit of data.